Diane Whitmore Schanzenbach

 Professor of Human Development and Social Policy | Chair of IPR’s Program on Child, Adolescent, and Family Studies

-Schanzenbach is a research associate at the National Bureau of Economic Research, a research associate at the Institute for Research on Poverty, and a visiting scholar at the Federal Reserve Bank of Chicago.
+Schanzenbach is the Director of the Hamilton Project at the Brookings Institution.
+She is a research associate at the National Bureau of Economic Research, a research associate at the Institute for Research on Poverty, and a visiting scholar at the Federal Reserve Bank of Chicago.
 From 2002 to 2004, she was a Robert Wood Johnson Foundation Scholar in Health Policy Research at the University of California, Berkeley.
 She joined the Northwestern faculty and IPR in 2010 from the Harris School of Public Policy Studies at the University of Chicago.